dps923/winter2020/graded-work/assign1-2018.md

 The text area will display a string that is built from the settings in the user interface objects in the lower area of the view.

-The image view will show your picture, and appears when you drag your photo from the *media* library to the design surface.
+The image view will show your picture, and appears when you drag your photo from the media library to the design surface.

+Here's how to do these tasks:

+In the project navigator, click/select the Main.storyboard item.

+In the editor area, at the bottom, select the "iPhone 8" size.
+This is fairly important, because we want all of our user interface elements to be visible even when the on-screen keyboard appears.

+In addition to, and to match with the task above, on the upper-left area controls, click the "active scheme" and set it to "iPhone 8".

+**Add a label:** From the object library area, drag a label to the view.
+Double-click it, and replace the selected text with your name.
+Alternatively, you can use the Attributes Inspector area of the right-side utility area to do this.
+Make the font bigger, maybe 24.

+**Add your photo:** Select your photo from the media library area.
+Drag it to the upper-right area of the view.
+Use the blue-dashed guides to position your photo.
+On an iOS app, you almost NEVER position user interface objects on an edge - you should always leave a margin/border.

+**Add a text view:** Drag a text view to the view.
+In the Attributes inspector, un-check (clear) the "Editable" behaviour.
+We want this text view to be read-only, because we will programmatically add its content, which will be something like "I am in the CPA program, in level 5, and my GPA is 3.21."
+Make the font bigger, 17, to match the default size of a label.

 Size the objects to fit.
-Make the sizes look good.
-Carefully choose the font size (notice that 15 is *way too small*).

 > Tip: Want to see the "bounds rectangles" on a view?
 > On the Editor menu, choose Canvas > Show Bounds Rectangles.